-Four days ago, on Christmas Day, I turned 23.
-A fragile age indeed, and most of you know that I have yet to conquer all the good and the bad that life can throw at you.
+I’m almost twenty six years old.
+A fragile age indeed; I have yet to conquer all the good and the bad that life can throw at me.
 But I’ve seen things, I’ve done things.
 Scars have been inflicted upon my body and soul.
 I’ve kept secrets, I’ve nurtured bizarre dreams and fantasies until they became demons.
 I’ve lost more battles than I can count…

 We fall because we need to see how far we can go.
 Only by testing our limits do we reach beyond them, only by fighting a lot of impossible battles do we defeat insurmountable odds.